C-Otto/lnd-manageJ/PickhardtPayments.md

 # Paying invoices

-Warning: Don't do this on mainnet, yet!
-This is very much work in progress.

 * HTTP `POST`: `/api/payments/pay-payment-request/{paymentRequest}`
   * Pay the given payment request (also known as invoice) using the given payment options (fee rate weight etc.)
 * HTTP `GET`: `/api/payments/pay-payment-request/{paymentRequest}`